This 50,000-Pound Pile Of Sugar Represents How Much U.S. Kids Eat Every Five Minutes

 According to Kind Snacks, children in the U.S. are eating 4.7 billion pounds of added sugar every year–enough to cover 1,740 football fields.
 That translates into about 13.1 million pounds of added sugar every day–or enough to fill 273 school buses.

-To help better illustrate these stats, the company built a three-storey high pile of sugar in New York City’s Times Square to represent the amount of added sugar children are eating in the U.S. every five minutes.
+To help better illustrate these stats, the company built a three-story-high pile of sugar in New York City’s Times Square to represent the amount of added sugar children are eating in the U.S. every five minutes.

 The installation marks the launch of Kind’s first foray beyond snack bars and granola, into the $963 million fruit snack bar category.
 The brand sees an opportunity in a slowing of fruit snack sales, thanks to people becoming more conscious of ingredients, and getting turned off by seeing added sugar as the first on the list.